Capital One hacking suspect, a transgender Seattle woman, is denied request to be moved from men’s prison

 Carstens hasn’t been in touch with Thompson, since her access to email has been revoked.
 But they did speak before her arrest, via Twitter.

-“My principle concern is that she receives the health care that she needs.”
+“My principal concern is that she receives the health care that she needs.”